From Parallel to Serial and USB Interfaces

 Interfaces of different types are used in many devices today.
 If these devices should be connected, modules are required to convert one format to another.
 There is a wide range of options for converting from one format to a defined other format.
 A special, already very old format is the serial interface.
 There is a wide range of end devices that offer such an interface type.
 This results in the need for ICs that connect more modern formats to a serial interface.

 There are components that convert PCI (parallel) into several serial interfaces.
-If you are already using the more modern PCIe (serial) interface, there are several ICs that convert back to a different number of serial interfaces and also to USB.News Contacts
+If you are already using the more modern PCIe (serial) interface, there are several ICs that convert back to a different number of serial interfaces and also to USB.Samples Contacts

 If You Have an USB Interface